cpascoli/token-auction/README.md

 # Token Auctions

 A simple auction contract for ERC20 tokens.
-The repo includes a Solidity contract, TokenAuction.sol, that allows to auciton a certain amount of ERC20 tokens to bidders.
+The repo includes a Solidity contract, TokenAuction.sol, that allows to auction a certain amount of ERC20 tokens to bidders.

 The contract includes: